PE-3: The Levels of Public and Patient Involvement

 At what level of involvement have you engaged patients and/or members of the public in your health research?
 What were some of the successes you achieved, and some of the challenges you faced?

-This is the third in a series of posts by Carolyn specifically addressing patient and public engagement.
-Follow @KnowledgeNudge and check back regularly to catch the next articles in the series.
+This is the third in a series of posts by Carolyn specifically addressing public and patient engagement.
+Links to other blogs in this series are found below:

 - PE-1: What is Patient Engagement Health Research?

-- PE-2: The Value of Patient and Public Involvement in Health Research
+- PE-2: The Value of Public and Patient Involvement in Health Research

 - PE-4: Are you Ready for Patient Engagement?
 Assessing Expectations